duangsuse-valid-projects/Hachiko/README.md

 Once `puzi.srt` is generated, you can use `python srt2mid.py puzi.srt` to transform it into MIDI file

 Btw, you can use pitches from extrenal tool (like [Synthesizer V](https://synthesizerv.com) editor) extracted by `python midnotes.py puzi.mid` instead of built-in approach

+Btw, there's also an option to use [MELODIA Algorithm](https://github.com/duangsuse-valid-projects/audio_to_midi_melodia) to extract pitches directly from music